The Gospel of Judas: Is It Historically Reliable?

 But as we show above, Pagels herself notes that the Gospel of Judas tells us nothing about the historical Jesus or Judas, mainly because it was written much later by someone else, as well as being dependent on other Christian literature.
 It doesn't seem to use other sources besides the mainstream Christian tradition, nor does it even make educated inferences from there about Judas or Jesus.
 And seeing how Paul's genuine letter to the Galatians talks about meeting with the actual apostles who agreed with his gospel (Galatians 2:1-10), we can be certain that Irenaeus had a very real and legitimate right to his claims.
 In this way, the second century Gnostic group that the author belonged to is depicted as a restoration, not an innovation, of the original Christianity.
 This theme is nothing that we aren't familiar with today: from Mormons to the numerous sects today claiming that they were the original true Christianity Jesus founded.
 The Hadith in Islam makes the exact same claim as the Gospel of Judas: four of the twelve followers of Jesus actually were Muslims, but were killed by the other eight.

-So when Herbert Krosney maintains that the Gospel of Judas "was as close to a contemporary account of what had happened as many other accounts of Jesus", he is either unaware of how untrue that is or is purposefully misleading.
-Unless he means that the Gospel of Judas is as close to a contemporary account as the other second century and later forgeries, then he is plain wrong.
+So when Herbert Krosney maintains that the Gospel of Judas "was as close to a contemporary account of what had happened as many other accounts of Jesus", he is simply unaware of just how plain wrong he is.
 Similarly, he quotes Rodolphe Kasser out of context:

 As Professor Rodolphe Kasser explained, "It [the Gospel of Judas] is certainly one of the greatest discoveries of this century.
 It is a great discovery because it is an authentic testimony.